The Association of Cricket Statisticians and Historians: Origin

-Following the formal definition of first-class cricket by the then Imperial Cricket Conference (ICC) in May 1947, and particularly given ICC's statement that the definition does not have retrospective effect, a number of cricket statisticians became interested in developing an agreed list of matches played before 1947 from which to compile accurate first-class records.
+Following the formal definition of first-class cricket by the then Imperial Cricket Conference (ICC) in May 1947, and particularly given ICC's statement that "the definition does not have retrospective effect," a number of cricket statisticians became interested in developing an agreed list of matches played before 1947 from which to compile accurate first-class records.

 Roy Webber published his Playfair Book of Cricket Records in 1951 and stated his view that first-class cricket records (i.e., for statistical purposes) should not include matches played before 1864.
 In this first edition, Webber accepted the records used by Wisden Cricketers' Almanack, including those that summarised the career of W G Grace.
 In his second edition (1961), Webber challenged many existing views about match status and produced, inter alia, an alternative career record for Grace that did not include some of the matches Wisden recognised as first-class.

 There was some support among cricket statisticians, including Bill Frindall, for Webber's basic arguments but there were (and remain) differences of opinion about his commencement date and about the details of his recommended match list.
 The controversial cricket historian Rowland Bowen wrote a lengthy critique of Webber's sources in 1961.
 Bowen then started Cricket Quarterly (1963–70), devoted to cricket statistics, which included among its contributors some of the original ACS members.

 The ACS itself was founded by Robert Brooke and Dennis Lambert, two of Bowen's contributors, by means of advertisements in the October 1972 issues of The Cricketer and Playfair Cricket Monthly.
 These attracted a nucleus of some 50 members who formed the association in 1973.

 Scope of activities

+The ACS is committed to providing its members with enjoyment, interpretation & published research into cricket statistics & history.

-The ACS has sought to compile details of all known historically significant matches, and has widened its scope to include details of other competitions such as the Minor Counties Cricket Championship and the Second XI Championship in England.
+As a result the ACS has sought to compile details of all known historically significant matches, and has widened its scope to include details of other competitions such as the Minor Counties Cricket Championship and the Second XI Championship in England.
 The bulk of its research concerns those matches that are officially or unofficially recognised as first-class or List A limited overs cricket.
 The findings have been published in-house in various guides (see list below) and in the Association's quarterly journal The Cricket Statistician.
 The Who's Who of first-class Cricketers is one of the few commercially published works.

-Like Webber and Frindall, the ACS has no official position in terms of deciding the status of cricket matches.
+Like Roy Webber and Bill Frindall, the ACS has no official position in terms of deciding the status of cricket matches.
 Any classification it publishes is merely its own opinion, as is the case with all other cricket writers.
 However, in 2006, the ICC asked the ACS to provide a comprehensive List A limited overs matchlist since the commencement of List A matches in 1963, and this has since been used as a basis for all official records.

 ACS publications

-The ACS publishes its findings in-house, typically in the form of paperback books.
+The ACS publishes its many findings in-house, most typically in the form of paperback books.
 Many books are issued in series format.
 The publications include the following: